-Resignation of Morales, last of 'pink tide', polarizes Latin America
+Resignation of Morales, last of 'pink tide,' polarizes Latin America

-CARACAS (Reuters) - The resignation of Bolivian President Evo Morales, the last serving member of the ‘pink tide’ of leftist leaders that swept Latin America two decades ago, polarized governments across the region on Sunday, with presidents from Venezuela to Argentina denouncing a ‘coup’.
+CARACAS (Reuters) - The resignation of Bolivian President Evo Morales, the last serving member of the ‘pink tide’ of leftist leaders that swept Latin America two decades ago, polarized governments across the region on Sunday, with presidents from Venezuela to Argentina denouncing a “coup” and others cheering his exit.

 Morales, Bolivia’s first indigenous leader, ended his 14-year rule after allies deserted him following weeks of protests over a disputed Oct.
 20 election that has roiled the Andean nation.
 On Sunday, the Bolivian military and key political backers called on him to step down.

 Right-leaning governments in Latin America, among them Colombia and Peru, called on the Bolivian state to ensure new elections would be lawful.
+Brazil, under far-right nationalist Jair Bolsonaro, went further and welcomed Morales’ fall.

-Meanwhile, embattled Venezuelan President Nicolas Maduro, whose socialist predecessor Hugo Chavez served as a sometime mentor to Morales, told allies to mobilize “to preserve the life of the original Bolivian peoples, victims of racism.”
+Meanwhile, embattled Venezuelan President Nicolas Maduro, whose socialist predecessor Hugo Chavez served as a sometime mentor to Morales, told allies to mobilize in support of Morales.

-“We categorically condemn the coup realized against our brother,” Maduro said on Twitter.
+“We have to take care of our brother Evo Morales,” Maduro said in a recording broadcast on Venezuelan state television.
+“We must declare a vigil in solidarity to protect him.”

-While Maduro’s position has been bolstered by the return of left-leaning leaders in Mexico and Argentina, Morales’ ouster could unnerve Maduro, who has clung to power this year despite an opposition campaign to convince the armed forces to rebel.
+Maduro’s position has been bolstered by the return of left-leaning leaders in Mexico and Argentina.
+But Morales’ resignation could unnerve the Venezuelan leader, who has clung to power this year despite an opposition campaign to convince the armed forces to rebel.

 Cuban President Miguel Diaz-Canel, another longtime Morales ally, tweeted his “solidarity” and said: “The world must be mobilized for the life and freedom of Evo.”

-Mexico’s foreign minister said his country rejected what he called a military operation under way in Bolivia, adding that there must be “no coup.”
+Mexico’s government rejected what it called a military operation under way in Bolivia, adding that there must be “no coup.”
+Mexico could offer asylum to Morales if he sought it, Foreign Minister Marcelo Ebrard said on Twitter, though there was no immediate claim.

-And Argentine President-elect Alberto Fernandez, who won elections last month by a landslide in Latin America’s third-largest economy, said “the institutional breakdown in Bolivia is unacceptable.”
+And Argentine President-elect Alberto Fernandez, who won a landslide election victory last month in Latin America’s third-largest economy, said “the institutional breakdown in Bolivia is unacceptable.”

 Morales agreed on Sunday to hold new elections after a report from the Organization of American States (OAS), which conducted an audit of the Oct.
 20 vote, revealed serious irregularities in the ballot.